coderefinery/manuals/lesson-design.md

 frequent short exercises to get immediate feedback, with some long ones.

-When you are stuck thinking "how can I make an exercise that covers X", think of these for inspiration:
+When you are stuck thinking "how can I make an exercise that covers X", think of these for inspiration.
+Not every exercise has to be an sophisticated hands-on thing, so don't be afraid to use different
+types:

 Basic types:
 - Multiple choice (easy to get feedback via a classroom tool - try to